byrn-baker/nautobot-cdn-models/README.md

-# Nautobot CDN Source of Truth
+# Nautobot CDN Source of Truth Version 0.2.0

-This nautobot plugin is for maintaining and managing a CDNs configuration components.
+This nautobot plugin is to maintain and manage CDN LCDN configuration with Nautobot.
+Testing on Nautobot Version 1.5.7
-This plugin has been developed for Nautobot 1.5.5 to 1.6.6

 ## Added features
 - Modeling the Content Delivery configurations on the AMC.
 This will include the following as these can and are nested items typically.